Keeper vs Bitwarden: which one takes the lead?

 Which is better for mobile: Keeper or Bitwarden?

 Keeper is better for mobile than Bitwarden.
 While both Keeper and Bitwarden have very easy-to-use mobile apps for Android and iOS, Keeper’s mobile apps provide full-scale features.
-Bitwarden’s apps only offer very basic features.
+Bitwarden’s mobile apps focus more on core password management functionality and offer fewer advanced tools than Keeper.

 Can Keeper import from Bitwarden?